gluppler/S-NES-BOY/CONTRIBUTING.md

 - Check existing issues and discussions
 - Review the documentation in `docs/README.md`

-Thank you for contributing to the NES Programming Knowledge Base!
+Thank you for contributing to S-NES!